CodeCricut/BTimeLogger/README.md

 This is the core layer of the application which depends upon no other layer.
 It contains the model types used by the application (such as `Activity` and `Interval`), and services to interact with those models (such as `IntervalRepository`).

+Additional documentation can be found in the `Documentation/design.md` file of the project.

 2. CSV layer layer (`BTimeLogger.Csv`)

 This layer contains the models and services used to read and write application data to and from CSV files.
 It provides a very simple/abstract way for other tiers to read and write data without having to deal with the intricacies of data conversion and file manipulation.